-It is acknowledged that corrective officers have a difficult role.
-Psychologists look to officers to reinforce learning from therapeutic programs as the time within the program is limited.
-However, it was observed that some officers can instead undermine the impact/intent of these programs through their interactions with prisoners.
+It is acknowledged that corrective officers have a difficult role Psychologists look for them to reinforce learning from therapeutic programs in the short window available.
+However, interactions with corrective officers are instead seen as having the effect of undermining the impact/intent of these programs.
 It is important that any technology initiative considers the cultural change management that needs to occur alongside.